 - (1) Check that the identification information for the Questionnaire for Children Under Five has been completed correctly.
 Information for cluster and household number must be the same as that on the Household Information Panel of the Household Questionnaire and the Questionnaire for Individual Women.
-Verify that the 'Child's name' and the 'Child's line number' (UF3 and UF4 in the Under-five Child Information Panel) are the same as reported in the Household Listing Form. - (2) In the Age Module, check for consistency between AG1 (Date of birth) and AG2 (Age).
-Note that 'DK' is only allowed for day of birth in AG1.
-If the age calculated from the date of birth is different from the age in AG2, and BR1 = 1 (Birth certificate seen), then correct AG2, otherwise check with the interviewer and, if necessary, send her back to the household for correction. - (3) In the Breastfeeding module, check that, when applicable, BF3 through BF12 have answers. - (4) When reviewing the Care of Illness module, if CA9, CA11, CA13, and/or CA15 have 'Other' as a response, verify that these are clearly specified in the spaces provided. - (5) For each child with an immunization record that was seen by the interviewer ('Yes' in IM1 in the Immunization module), check that the date of each vaccination is consistent with the child's date of birth.
+Verify that the 'Child's name' and the 'Child's line number' (UF3 and UF4 in the Under-five Child Information Panel) are the same as reported in the Household Listing Form. - (2) In the Under-five Child Information Panel, check for consistency between UF10 (Date of birth) and UF11 (Age).
+Note that 'DK' is only allowed for day of birth in UF10.
+If the age calculated from the date of birth is different from the age in UF11, and BR1 = 1 (Birth certificate seen), then correct UF11, otherwise check with the interviewer and, if necessary, send her back to the household for correction. - (3) If the response for VA3 in the Vitamin A module is 'Other', verify that the response is clearly specified in the space provided. - (4) In the Breastfeeding module, check that, when applicable, BF3A through BF3H have answers. - (5) When reviewing the Care of Illness module, special attention must be paid to the answers provided to CA2A through CA2C.
+If CA7, CA9, CA11, CA13, and/or CA14 have 'Other' as a response, verify that these are clearly specified in the spaces provided. - (6) For each child with an immunization record that was seen by the interviewer ('Yes' in IM1 in the Immunization module), check that the date of each vaccination is consistent with the child's date of birth.
 For example, it cannot be prior to the date of birth.
-Check also that the dates for the three polio and the three DPT vaccinations are in chronological order. - (6) In the Anthropometry module, the measures of the children should lie within the ranges specified in Table 1.
+Check also that the dates for the three polio and the three DPT vaccinations are in chronological order. - (7) In the Anthropometry module, the measures of the children should lie within the ranges specified in Annex A4.1.
 If a measure falls outside the acceptable range, the measurer should revisit the household, re-measure the child, and check that the child's age has been correctly recorded.
-If AN2 = 6, that is, an 'Other' response was identified as a result for the measurement, verify that this is clearly specified in the space provided.
+If AN4 = 6, that is, an 'Other' response was identified as a result for the measurement, verify that this is clearly specified in the space provided.